FAQ: Why LinkML#

 • your emphasis is more on data modeling rather than validation

-Note: LinkML lead developer Harold Solbrig is also one of the authors of the ShEx specification.
+Note: former LinkML lead developer Harold Solbrig is also one of the authors of the ShEx specification.

 See also: